balderdashy/sails-docs/reference/Models.md

 // Don't forget to handle your errors.
 // Don't forget to abide by the rules you set in your model

 ```

 #### destroy

-This method destroys the parent model instance and returns an object containing it's former value.
+This method destroys the parent model instance then runs a callback.

 ##### Example Usage